7 Ways to Use Social Media Automation That’ll Save You Hours

 There are hundreds of social media-related templates you can use to automate repetitive tasks.
 For example, there’s a template that creates an RSS feed for your WordPress site and automatically promotes the link on your Twitter, Instagram, and Pinterest profiles.

 Pricing: Get five Zaps for free.
 For premium apps and to add more team members, pricing starts at $19.99/month.

 Save time with social media marketing automation

 Are you ready to start automating your social media marketing strategy?

-Whether you’re scheduling posts or analyzing insights for a client report, there’s no doubt that automation can save you time.
+Whether you’re scheduling posts with a social media automaton tool, or analyzing insights for a client report, there’s no doubt that automation can save you time.

 Take the next step and offload your customer support team’s to-do list by investing in a social media automation platform.
 With Instagram Automation by ManyChat, you can configure social media workflows that answer FAQs, keep track of conversations, and respond to queries in real time (if needed), all of which frees up your social media and support teams.